-There are multiple challenges in life that can exacerbate stress, create disillusionment, and contribute to emotional fatigue and burnout.
+There are multiple challenges in life that can exacerbate stress, create disillusionment, and contribute to burnout.
 It is important that these challenges are managed in order to ensure we remain at our best.

 Self-care is a term that is often referred to in order to counteract the stresses of life.
-Self-care refers to activities and practices that we can engage with regularly to reduce stress and maintain both short and long term wellbeing.
+Self-care refers to activities that we can do regularly to reduce stress and maintain wellbeing.

 Why is self-care important?